 Joomag vs Issuu - The Review

 Upon publishing my first flipbooks, I tried both, Joomag and Issuu.
 Let me tell you, both options are fine, but my work needed something that would provide a platform to handle many more pages than what I was initially using.

-For me, Joomag had it's limitations and were not that easy to use.
-I also felt that I had a better chance making money with my online catalogs if I moved to another tool that would provide better features than what I was getting from Joomag.
+For me, Joomag had its limitations and was not that easy to use.
+I also felt that I had a better chance of making money with my online catalogs if I moved to another tool that would provide better features than what I was getting from Joomag.

 Like looking in your pantry to see what is available before you start cooking, it is important that you see what is already in the publishing industry that will aid your publishing task.

 When I was looking for Issuu and Joomag alternatives, the service had to fulfill several conditions.
 For example, I wanted social media integration to reach as wide an audience as possible.